Parasnath: Jain heritage

+Parasnath Hill, located in the state of Jharkhand, India, is the highest mountain in the state and is considered a sacred site by followers of Jainism.
+The hill is named after Parshvanatha, the 23rd Tirthankara in Jain tradition.
+It is home to several Jain temples and attracts pilgrims from across the country.
+The recent legal developments concerning the preservation of its sanctity highlight the ongoing tensions between religious practices and environmental concerns.
+The Jharkhand High Court has sought responses from both the central and state governments regarding a plea aimed at protecting the hill's sanctity, indicating the importance of this site in the context of religious and cultural heritage in India.

 This is one of the most holy and revered sites for the Jain community.
 They call it Sammed Sikhar.
 It is a major pilgrimage site.
 Out of 24 Tirthankaras of Jains, twenty attained nirvana at Parshvnatha Hills.

 On the mountain, there are the Shikharji Jain temples, an important tirthakshetra or Jain pilgrimage site.
 For each Tirthankara there is a shrine (gumti or Tonk) on the hill.

 The Jain temple is believed to be constructed either by the Magadha King Bimbisara or by the Kalinga King Avakinnayo Karakandu.

 An ancient idol of Parasnath is located in the valley at Palganj.
 The idol is believed to be 2500 years old.

 During 772 BCE at the age of 100 on Shravana Shukla Saptami according to Lunar Calendar.
 Tirthankar Parswanath moksha (liberation from the cycle of birth and death) in Jaina tradition is celebrated as Moksha Saptami.
 This day is celebrated on large scale at Parasnath tonk of the mountain, in northern Jharkhand, part of the Parasnath Range by offering Nirvana Laddu (Sugar balls) and reciting of Nirvana Kanda.